aricaldeira/pyspread/.gitlab/issue_templates/deployment_tests.md

 Press Ctrl-c
 Select cell 1,0,0
 Select Edit -> Paste as from menubar
-Result: Cell 1,0,0 has the code 1+1 and shows 2
+Expected result: Cell 1,0,0 has the code 1+1 and shows 2
-Rating: [ ]
+- [ ] Test conducted and ok

 Enter 1+1 in cells 0,0,0 and 1,0,0
 Select cells 0,0,0 and 1,0,0
 Press Ctrl-c
 Select cell 3,0,0
 Select Edit -> Paste as from menubar
-Result: Cell 3,0,0 has the code 1+1\n1+1
+Expected result: Cell 3,0,0 has the code 1+1\n1+1
-Rating: [ ]
+- [ ] Test conducted and ok

 Load png image in cell 1,2,0
 Select cell 1,2,0
 Select Copy results from menubar
 Select cell 4,2,0
 Select Edit -> Paste as from menubar
-Result: Image appears in cell 4,2,0
+Expected result: Image appears in cell 4,2,0
-Rating: [ ]
+- [ ] Test conducted and ok

 Load svg image in cell 7,1,0
 Select cell 7,1,0
 Select Copy results from menubar
 Select cell 7,2,0
 Select Edit -> Paste as from menubar
-Result: Image appears in cell 7,2,0
+Expected result: Image appears in cell 7,2,0
-Rating: [ ]
+- [ ] Test conducted and ok

 Creat pie chart in cell 9,1,0
 Select cell 9,1,0
 Select Copy results from menubar
 Select cell 9,2,0
 Select Edit -> Paste as from menubar
-Result: Dialog appears with choices image svg+xml and x-qt-image
+Expected result: Dialog appears with choices image svg+xml and x-qt-image
-Rating: [ ]
+- [ ] Test conducted and ok

 Creat pie chart in cell 9,1,0
 Select cell 9,1,0